 The Pension Board is responsible for the implementation of an IRM process that leads to a systematic (and repetitive) risk analysis consisting of the following steps: attitude, identification, assessment, response and evaluation.
 MPF distinguishes between financial and non-financial risks.
 The financial risks consist of the financial risks for the Final Pay plan and the financial risks for the ARP/ASP plan.
 For the identification of the non-financial risks, the risk classification from FIRM, the risk model of supervisor DNB, is used as a basis.
 This classification is modified in several aspects and applied to the various risk domains of MPF (outsourcing of pension administration, outsourcing of investment management, internal business operations, internal compliance and strategic).
 During 2019 MPF has performed the initial risk analyses and they are updated once every three years.
+The last full update has taken place in 2022.
 Furthermore every quarter the key function risk management reports via an IRM dashboard.

 MPF is obliged to carry out and document an own-risk assessment, in a manner that is proportionate to the size, complexity and internal organization of the fund.
-This own-risk assessment shall be performed at least every three years or without delay following any significant change in the risk profile of MPF or of the pension schemes operated by MPF.
+This own-risk assessment (ORA) shall be performed at least every three years or without delay following any significant change in the risk profile of MPF or of the pension schemes operated by MPF.
+The last ORA has been approved by the Pension Board in Q4 2023.